Feedback on the second draft

 - How could the paper be further improved?

-You will receive an e-mail at the beginning of March from the course staff with the second draft of the student you will be the opponent of as an attachment.
+You will receive an e-mail on October 30 from the course staff with the second draft of the student you will be the opponent of as an attachment.
 If not, please promptly contact the course staff at email@example.com.
 The e-mail and the draft also include the e-mail address of the student for whom you will be the opponent.

 Feedback on the final paper